hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 The sad ending to this story is that I was not able to discover the reason for the difference.
-When I tried to analyze the query plan, suddenly, both version became similarly fast.
+When I tried to analyze the query plan on my computer, suddenly, both version became similarly fast.
 I did not go as far as trying to run analyze on the production database, as it might not end up well.

 The moral of the story is not that you should go crazy adding unnecessary joins to your queries and hope that it will speed them up.